RCHG/blog_backup/research/index.md

 ### PhD.
 Dissertation

 **Important Note:**  I would recommend check [link](https://spideroak.com/browse/share/checagarcia/phddissertation) to download a PDF file with the Dissertation.
 However, please note that this version (and the version upload to the arXiv repository) are not equal the official filled version at my university.
-More specifically: I finished my PhD Dissertation on November 2011, however it was not filled until June-2012, therefore I included additional research that I did by myself on the filled version.
-But also after fill and defend my PhD still I work more on the topic and I have included several improvements (and they were included on the version uploaded to arXiv and on the first pdf linked above).
+More specifically: I finished my PhD Dissertation on November 2011.
+However because it was not filled until June-2012, I included additional research that I did by myself on the filled version.
+But also after finish my PhD still I worked on the topic and I have included several improvements on the PDF on the version uploaded to arXiv (and on the first pdf linked above).
 {:.notice}
 <br><br>
 **First measurement of the small-scale spatial variability of the rain drop size distribution: Results from a crucial experiment and maximum entropy modeling** (R Checa-Garcia) arXiv preprint arXiv:1306.5649 (2013)